ThunderCls/xAnalyzer/README.md

 Please keep the following in mind:

-- **Bug Reports**:  Make sure you're running the latest version of the plugin and of x64dbg.
+- **Bug Reports**:  Make sure you're running the latest versions of the plugin and x64dbg, also make sure you have no other plugins loaded but xAnalyzer plugin.
 If the issue(s) still persist: please open a clearly documented issue with a clear title and as much information as possible in order to replicate the issue and give it solution.

 Thanks for using xAnalyzer plugin...and Happy Reversing to All!